 That’s where I come in.
-As a writing coach, I help lawyers polish their writing to make it even more effective.
-If you can write clearly, clients, colleagues and judges will thank you.
+As a writing coach and speaker, I help lawyers polish their writing to make it even more effective.
+If you can write clearly, clients, colleagues, and judges will thank you.
 What’s more, they’ll understand you the first time.

 Here’s a sample list of workshop topics for lawyers:

 Advise and Illuminate: Principles of Clear Writing for Lawyers